BoiseState/CS390/lectures/lesson_plans.md

 ## Lesson 7
 ### Lesson Title: Mock Interviews
 ### Learning Objective
+Practice makes perfect.
+Create a realistic setup for students to be given a coding challenge with a marker and dry erase board.
+The more comfortable students become coding on the whiteboard, map out strategy, and communicate thoughts the hesitant they'll be at the interview.

 ### Pre-Class Preperation
 #### Instructor
+* Email industry volunteers about participating in class mock interviews
+* Select coding problems to go over during class

 #### Students
 * Complete reading assignment given during last class

 ### In-Class Activities
+1) Every student will have to do one session of mock interview with an industry volunteer.

 ### Wrap Up
 * Assign coding problems from www.hackerrank.com
 * Assign reading material for next class: